 Cleveland Philharmonic Junior Choir - a great singing opportunity for children!

-The Junior Choir is for singers (boys and girls) in years 5, 6 and 7.
-The Music Director is Isaac Conroy, a final year music student at Durham University who is also involved in music education at Egglescliffe School and nearby primary schools.
-The accompanist is Alex Evans.
+The Cherubini Choir is for singers (boys and girls) in years 4, 5, 6 and 7.
+The Music Director is Isaac Conroy, a Durham University music postgraduate student, who is also involved in music education at Egglescliffe School and nearby primary schools.

 New singers are welcome in both choirs now!